krobelus/rate-experiments/README.md

 ----------------------

 As discovered previously [@RebolaCruz2018], many current proofs are being rejected under the semantics of specified DRAT.
-We believe that larger proofs have a higher chance of being rejected (TODO back this up).
 In our set of benchmarks only around one third of the proofs were accepted by `rate` in the default configuration, while all of them are accepted by `rate --skip-unit-deletions`.

 As in [@RebolaCruz2018] we only compare the performance on proofs that were accepted by all checkers, because a rejection makes the checker exit early.